Brenda Fricker

-Brenda Fricker (born 17 February 1945) is an Irish actress, whose career has spanned six decades on stage and screen.
-She has appeared in more than 30 films and television roles.
-In 1990, she became the first Irish actress to win an Academy Award, earning the award for Best Supporting Actress for the biopic My Left Foot (1989).
-She also appeared in films such as The Field (1990), Home Alone 2: Lost in New York (1992), So I Married an Axe Murderer (1993), Angels in the Outfield (1994), A Time to Kill (1996), Veronica Guerin (2003), Inside I'm Dancing (2004) and Albert Nobbs (2011).
+Brenda Fricker (17 February 1945 – 16 July 2026) was an Irish actress whose career spanned six decades on stage and screen.
+She appeared in more than 30 films and television productions.
+In 1990, Fricker became the first Irish actress to win an Academy Award, earning the award for Best Supporting Actress for the biopic My Left Foot (1989).
+She also appeared in films such as The Field (1990), Home Alone 2: Lost in New York (1992), So I Married an Axe Murderer (1993), Angels in the Outfield (1994), A Time to Kill (1996), Veronica Guerin (2003), Inside I'm Dancing (2004), and Albert Nobbs (2011).

-In 2008, Fricker was honoured with the inaugural Maureen O'Hara Award at the Kerry Film Festival.
+Fricker was honoured with the inaugural Maureen O'Hara Award at the Kerry Film Festival in 2008.
 In 2020, The Irish Times ranked her 26th on its list of the greatest Irish film actors of all time.

 Early life

-Fricker was born in Dublin, Ireland.
-Her mother "Bina" (née Murphy) was from Gneeveguilla, Co.
-Kerry.
-Bina was a teacher of languages at Stratford College in Rathgar, and her father, Desmond Frederick Fricker, served in the Department of Agriculture and as 'Fred Desmond' a broadcaster with RTÉ and a journalist for The Irish Times.
+Brenda Fricker was born on 17 February 1945 in Dublin, Ireland.
+Her mother "Bina" (née Murphy) was from Gneeveguilla, County Kerry.
+Bina taught languages at Stratford College in Rathgar, and Fricker's father, Desmond Frederick Fricker, worked in the Department of Agriculture, and as "Fred Desmond", was a broadcaster with RTÉ and a journalist for The Irish Times.

-Before becoming an actress, Fricker was assistant to the art editor of the Irish Times, with hopes of becoming a reporter.
-At age 19, she became an actress "by chance".
-Her feature film career began with a small uncredited part in the 1964 film Of Human Bondage, based on the 1915 novel by W. Somerset Maugham.
+Before becoming an actress, Fricker was an assistant to the art editor of The Irish Times, with hopes of becoming a reporter.
+She became an actress "by chance".
+Fricker's feature-film career began with a small, uncredited part in the 1964 film Of Human Bondage, based on W. Somerset Maugham's 1915 novel.
 She also appeared in Tolka Row, Ireland's first soap opera.